washma-sajjad/Clinical-Variant-Analysis/README.md

 - Variants classified as Pathogenic or Likely Pathogenic were filtered.
 - Review status and supporting studies were examined.
 - Gene name, HGVS nomenclature, genomic coordinates, and clinical assertions were extracted.
-- Evidence summaries were written in original language based on submission data.
+- Evidence summaries were written in the Excel file.

 ---